conan-io/docs/devtools/running_packages.rst

 Running from packages
 ---------------------

-If a dependency has an executable that we want to run in the conanfile it can be done directly in code using the ``run_environment=True`` argument.
+If a dependency has an executable that we want to run in the conanfile, it can be done directly in code using the ``run_environment=True`` argument.
 It internally uses a ``RunEnvironment`` helper.
 For example, if we want to execute the ``greet`` app while building the ``Consumer`` package: